 - Prescription Errors That Can Lead To A Compensation Claim

-- Eligibility To Make A Prescription Error Compensation Claim
+- Am I Eligible To Make A Prescription Error Compensation Claim

 - Problems That Can Arise From Medication Errors

-- How Much Compensation For A Prescription Error Claim?
+- How Much Compensation For A Prescription Error Could I Claim?

-- Using A Medical Negligence Solicitor For Prescription Error Claims
+- Using A Medical Negligence Solicitor To Make A Prescription Error Claim

 When you visit a doctor, they might only have a 10-minute appointment to try and work out why you’re ill.
 As a result, your first appointment might be followed up by further tests or consultations.
 At some point, though, the doctor is likely to come to a determination and may prescribe medication to try and cure or manage your symptoms.
 Whilst this isn’t usually problematic, doctors or pharmacists can make mistakes that could result in suffering.
 Some of the more common prescription errors that doctors could make include: